Skip to content

 How deduplication works:

-• Same slug + Same event_data → Updates existing notification, re-notifies users who previously read it
+• Same slug + Same event_data → Reuses the same event thread; creates a new NotificationEvent and re-notifies users who previously read it

-• Same slug + Different event_data → Creates separate notification (different event thread)
+• Same slug + Different event_data → Creates a separate event thread

 Example: